Felipe González: Post-premiership (1996–present)

 González ended his fourth term on 5 May 1996.
 Since September 1996, he has headed the Madrid-based Global Progress Foundation (FPG).
 At the beginning of the 34th PSOE National Congress on 20 June 1997 he surprisingly resigned as leader of the party.
 He also resigned from the federal executive committee, though retaining his seat in the Congress.
 With no clear successor, he continued to exert enormous influence over the party.
 He was only replaced at the 35th party Congress in July 2000 when José Luis Rodríguez Zapatero became the leader.

-In 1996, González was the head of the OSCE delegation which was sent to Federal Republic of Yugoslavia as a mediator in the dialogue between Serbian government and the opposition, following the mass protests which have started over the alleged electoral fraud at the 1996 Serbian local elections.
+In 1996, González was the head of the OSCE delegation which was sent to Federal Republic of Yugoslavia as a mediator in the dialogue between Serbian government and the opposition, following the mass protests which had started over the alleged electoral fraud at the 1996 Serbian local elections.

-In 1997 he was considered a leading candidate to take over the position of President of the European Commission after Jacques Santer.
+In 1997, he was considered a leading candidate to take over the position of President of the European Commission after Jacques Santer.
 The position ultimately went to Italy's Romano Prodi.